 Generally, you see your PCP first for most of your routine health care needs.
-Your PCP can also help you arrange or coordinate your covered services.
+Your PCP can also help you arrange or coordinate your covered services and will give you referrals to specialists.
 This includes x-rays, laboratory tests, therapies, specialists visits, hospital admissions, and follow-up care.
 Doctor office visits with a PCP will cost less than visits with a specialist.